 The Man Who Let Deadly Snakes Bite Him 200 Times

-I’ll admit it: I’ve done some weird deep dives on the internet.
-But nothing prepared me for the story of Tim Friede, the guy who’s basically turned himself into a human science experiment…by voluntarily letting deadly snakes bite him.
+Okay, I’ve done some weird deep dives on the internet, but nothing prepared me for the story of Tim Friede, the guy who’s basically turned himself into a human science experiment, by voluntarily letting deadly snakes bite him.

-And here’s the wild part: not only is he still alive, but his blood might actually be the key to creating a universal antivenom.
+Not only is this guy still alive, but his blood might actually be the key to creating a universal antivenom for all snake bites worldwide.

 Grab a coffee (or a copper mug of water if you read my last article), this one’s a ride.